Land of the World’s Tallest Trees

 Generous gifts to the Redwood Land Fund from generations of members have enabled Save the Redwoods League to continue working with our partner organizations and the community to reconnect the parks’ ancient redwood groves, restore prime wildlife habitat for imperiled species, and create a welcoming destination for visitors.

-A New, Important Step in Protecting the Corridor
+2 Land Transfers Are Important Steps in Protecting the Corridor

 One mile north of the town of Orick and surrounded by RNP forests, the Berry Glen Trail Connection, forested with second-growth redwoods and native brush, sits along a scenic corridor of Highway 101.
 The transfer was made possible with $87,000 in federal funding from the Land and Water Conservation Fund (LWCF) that uses offshore oil and gas lease revenues, not tax dollars, and applies them to environmental conservation.